MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-entities.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-After ingesting your data as part of the mandatory **Get Data** phase, you can quickly evaluate how complete and useful it is using the **Entities** page.
+After ingesting your data using the **Data Sources** screen, you can quickly evaluate how complete and useful it is using the **Entities** page.
 If you suspect that your ingested data is not complete or useful enough, you can import more data using **Import Data** button as highlighted below:

 > [!div class="mx-imgBorder"]
 > ![](media/scorecard-entities-import-data.png "Entities import data")